Lightning-Universe/lightning-bolts/docs/source/datamodules.rst

     for batch in dm.test_dataloader():
         ...

-Please visit the PyTorch Lightning documentation for more details on DataModules
+Please visit the PyTorch Lightning documentation for more details on DataModules.